01-edu/public/subjects/devops/orchestrator/README.md

 ### Secrets

-You must store your passwords and credentials as a k8s secrets
+You must store your passwords and credentials as a K8s secrets.

-> It's forbidden to put your passwords and credentials, in the YAML manifests, except the secret manifests!
+> It's forbidden to put your passwords and credentials in the YAML manifests, except the secret manifests!

-### Node.JS apps
+### Node.js apps

-Your Node.JS applications must be deployed as a deployment and they must be scaled horizontally automatically, depending on CPU consumption.
+Your Node.js applications must be deployed as a deployment and they must be scaled horizontally automatically, depending on CPU consumption.

 - `api-gateway`:
   max replication: 3
   min replication: 1
-  cpu percent triger: 60%
+  cpu percent trigger: 60%

 - `billing-app`:
   max replication: 3
   min replication: 1
-  cpu percent triger: 60%
+  cpu percent trigger: 60%

 - `inventory-app`:
   max replication: 3
   min replication: 1
-  cpu percent triger: 60%
+  cpu percent trigger: 60%

 ### Databases

-Your databases must be deployed as Statefulset in your k3s cluster, and you must create volumes that enable containers to move across infrastructure without losing the data.
+Your databases must be deployed as StatefulSet in your K3s cluster, and you must create volumes that enable containers to move across infrastructure without losing the data.

 ### Documentation

-You must push a `README.md` file containing full documentation of your solution (Prerequisites, Configuration, Setup, Usage, ...).
+You must push a `README.md` file containing full documentation of your solution (prerequisites, configuration, setup, usage, ...).

 ### Bonus

-If you complete the mandatory part successfully and you still have free time, you can implement anything that you feel deserves to be a bonus, Examples:
+If you complete the mandatory part successfully and you still have free time, you can implement anything that you feel deserves to be a bonus, for example:

 - Deploy a Kubernetes Dashboard to monitor the cluster